Add PDF functionality with TypeScript

 module.exports = config;

-1. Rename the PDF document you want to display in your application to document.pdf, and place it in the assets directory.
+1. Rename the PDF document you want to display in your application to document.pdf, and place it in an assets directory within your project.
 You can use this demo document as an example.

-2. In the src folder, create an index.html file with the following content.
-This adds an empty <div> element where PSPDFKit is loaded:
+2. Create a src folder in your project, and within it, create an index.html file with the following content.
+This adds an empty <div> element where Nutrient Web SDK viewer is loaded:

 <!DOCTYPE html>